Relay in BMS Systems – Your Easy Guide in 2026

 So the circuit is not completed.

-Now, as the control voltage is applied to the Relay, the Relay is latched, and our circuit gets completed.
+Now, as the control voltage is applied to the Relay, the Relay is latched, and our circuit is completed.

 Now, the common is directly connected to the NO point.

-Now, on this bulb, we have a line on one side, and on the other side, we have neutral.
+Now, on this bulb, we have a line on one side and, on the other, neutral.

 So the circuit is complete, and current starts flowing through the bulb, lighting it up.